Frequently asked questions

 The Faculty of Arts Community Education team are committed to providing a safe and enjoyable experience for all attendees.

-Auslan interpreters may be available for attendees who are deaf or hard of hearing.
+For in-person programs, Auslan interpreters may be available for attendees who are deaf or hard of hearing.
 Hearing loops are also available in most lecture theatres on campus.
 Check the venue seating plans for the best positions.

-Course materials can be provided in larger font for attendees who have low vision.
+Printed course materials can be provided in larger font for attendees who have low vision.
 Guide dogs and other registered assistance dogs are welcome in all spaces at the University of Melbourne.

 The Faculty of Arts' Community Education programs recognise the Companion Card and Carer Card.
 Companion Card holders receive concession priced tickets to all programs, and a complimentary ticket for their companion.
 Carer Card holders receive concession priced tickets to all programs.